 Yes, you read that right — I was measuring a full-term 40 weeks at only 30 — and I still had almost three long, miserable months of pregnancy to go.

 Further testing revealed that there was nothing wrong with the baby (thank goodness) and I didn’t have gestational diabetes (a common cause of larger-than-life bellies), but that I did have a pretty severe case of polyhydramnios.

 Polyhydramnios is a condition where a woman simply has too much amniotic fluid during her pregnancy.

 The first is the Amniotic Fluid Index (AFI), where the amount of fluid is measured in four different pockets in specific areas within the uterus.
-A normal AFI ranges from 5 to 24 centimeters (cm).
+A normal AFI ranges

 The second is to measure the deepest pocket of fluid within the uterus.
 Measurements over 8 cm are diagnosed as polyhydramnios.